 Urgency Email: An “urgency email” provides a reason for your email list to register right away.
 For example, this could be a countdown to the event or a special benefit for registering early.
 Anything that creates a sense of urgency.

 Going Live boosts your connection to potential attendees by showcasing the person behind the event.
 This could mean going live on social media such as Facebook Live, Instagram Live, or producing a free webinar.
 It gives a little taste of what your virtual meeting has to offer.
 You can either go high-production or low-production.
 All you need is a camera, a mic, and a background of your choice!
 Most importantly, make sure you are the center of the frame and look right into the camera to increase engagement with your audience.
 Check out 5 Elements That Will Take Your Virtual Presentation to the Next Level for more information on this topic.

 Social Media Contest

 Creating a social media contest connected to your event can help promote social sharing of your event.
-This is not only a brand awareness strategy but could also lead to future conversions as people share the event with their friends and family.
+This is not only a brand awareness strategy.
+It could also lead to future conversions as people share the event with their friends and family.
 Word of mouth can be your biggest benefit when it comes to marketing.
 People trust their friends and family when they promote what you are selling.